 In this course, I guide you through each step necessary to complete a violin neck graft in chronological order from start to finish.
 Each step is explained first and then followed by me showing you how I achieve that part of the process.
 In terms of a timeline, this online course is the equivalent of teaching a 2-week course in person.

 This Online Neck Graft Course consists of 2 parts which can be purchased individually.

-This Course has the optional extra of English and Mandarin Chinese subtitles with Spanish subtitles coming soon.
+This Course has the optional extra of English, Mandarin Chinese and Spanish subtitles.
 Other language subtitles may be added in the future depending on demand.

 Approximately 6 hours of video